 I got the distinct impression that my desire of hiring actress Erica Cerra for the job was dismissed without serious consideration, even though her work history as Deputy Jo Lupo, on the SyFy series Eureka, was exemplary.
 Thus, my dream of her putting me in handcuffs is now shattered.

 The West Easton Council approved the purchase of two Jeep Cherokees (1997 & 2000 models) obtained at auction.
-The purchase price of $700 and $1000 appears to be reasonable.
+The purchase price was $700 and $1000.
 As former police vehicles they will be placed back in service for West Easton, only requiring the re-installation of emergency lights and radios.
 It is expected the cost for both vehicles will be around $5000 in total, when all is done.

 The Safety Committee will be meeting again on November 21, in order to finalize a complete package that will be presented to the West Easton Council at their December meeting.